How To Choose A Surfskate (Sizing, Deck & Wheels)

 I wouldn’t recommend getting a board much smaller than the lower end of this range.
 The reason is that it’ll be tough to get a comfortable stance when doing deep carves.

-But like I’ve been saying throughout this article, it’s subjective.
-There are designs outside of this range that can fit your riding style.
+But, as I’ve said throughout this article, it’s subjective.
+There are designs outside of this range that you can still enjoy.

 Wheels

-Another important component to consider when choosing your surfskate is the wheels.
+Another essential component to consider when choosing your surfskate is the wheels.

 There are a few things you’ll want to consider when picking.